KnotPlot/Guess-the-Knot/README.md

 # Guess-the-Knot

-More information coming June 9th (Pacific Time)
+More information on how to install the code from the repositories Guess-the-Knot and three will be available June 9th (Pacific Time).